lynnfaraday/aresmush.com/tutorials/config/demographics.md

       title: Position

 A complete description of all available fields - and how to create custom fields - can be found in the "who_fields" option in the [Who/Where Configuration](/tutorials/config/who.html).

+## genders

+The list of genders is configurable.
+For each gender, you need to specify the various pronouns and a noun, which may be used in coded commands.

+    Male:
+      possessive_pronoun: his
+      subjective_pronoun: he
+      objective_pronoun: him
+      noun: man